-Native ecosystems – the best risk managers
+Native ecosystems – climate superheroes

 Image: Steve Attwood, Nina Valley

-Native ecosystems – the best risk managers
+Native ecosystems – climate superheroes

 “Healthy and functional ecosystems help reduce climate change vulnerability and disaster risk by: